adammjacobs/workshopTenant/README.md

 ### Reset Tenant ⛓️
 This is a required automation.
 This resets the tenant on a schedule (default is daily at midnight America/New York, but this can be changed by selecting the "Start" block and adjusting the schedule).

 By default, this will remove the alias hostname (more on why under "Preparing for a new workshop"), but you can right-click and "enable" the third block in the automation to have a hostname of 5 random letters and 3 random numbers set instead.
 Do this if you would rather automate the process of setting the hostname than setting one yourself.
-If you would rather keep the same alias hostname at all times, you can disable the Raw API Request block that contains the comment "Reset Alias Hostname". \
+If you would rather keep the same alias hostname at all times, you can disable the Raw API Request block that contains the comment "Reset Alias Hostname" (see image below). \
 ![alt text](https://github.com/adammjacobs/workshopTenant/blob/main/hostname2.png?raw=true) \
 The reset includes deleting the workshop users who do not have admin roles, and deleting their created content.
 ### Remove Data Files ⛓️